bjnath/season_of_docs_2020/suggestion.md

 they will understand their requirements, and the docs they do have will be sound.

 [1] 2019 Season of Docs; several of us participated.
-The 2020 Season of Docs [is getting underway](https://developers.google.com/season-of-docs/).<br>
+We look forward to rejoining as [the 2020 Season of Docs](https://developers.google.com/season-of-docs/) gets underway.
 [2] Typically, "Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime."